Neighbors Helping Neighbors

-The latest chapter in Baltimore County's ongoing emergency preparedness effort involves teaching citizens how to help each other get through the 72 hours immediately following a disaster.
+Citizens are valuable partners in Baltimore County's ongoing emergency preparedness efforts.
+Through the "Neighbors Helping Neighbors" program, Emergency Management professionals teach citizens how to help their families and their communities get through the 72 hours immediately following a disaster.

-"Neighbors Helping Neighbors" is a multi-part, all-hazards program that includes interactive lectures and practical instruction.
-Participants are expected to attend a two-hour session, once a week for five weeks.
+"Neighbors Helping Neighbors" is a multi-section, all-hazards program that includes interactive lectures and practical instruction.
+Participants are expected to attend a two-hour session once a week for five weeks.

 Natural Disasters and Technological Hazards

 This session focuses on the natural and technological hazards most likely to threaten this area.

 - Past disasters in Maryland